7 Types of Equipment You Should Always Rent, Never Buy (And the Math to Prove It)

 Step 3: Calculate Rental Costs

-- Daily rate × estimated annual usage days
+- •Daily rate × estimated annual usage days

 Step 4: Compare

-If Rental < Ownership: Rent If Rental > Ownership (and usage is consistent): Consider buying If unsure: Rent for a year, track actual usage, then decide
+- •If unsure: Rent for a year, track actual usage, then decide

 The 60% Rule

 If you won't use equipment at least 60% of available working days (~150 days/year), renting almost always wins mathematically.
-And very few businesses outside dedicated equipment operators hit that threshold for any single machine.

 Frequently Asked Questions